Five Best Outdoor Apps Updated: 08.04.2017

-So, whether you’re looking for national park adventures with a group or looking to trail blaze in your favorite state park, I recommend leaving the cappuccino frother at home, but never go without these outdoor apps when exploring the many beautiful parks, natural landmarks and hiking trails the U.S. has to offer.
+So, whether you’re looking for national park adventures with a group or looking to trail blaze in your favorite state park, I recommend leaving the cappuccino frother at home, but never going without these outdoor apps.
+They’re perfect when exploring the many beautiful parks, natural landmarks and hiking trails the U.S. has to offer.

-1. The National Parks Field Guide is a free, interactive field guide for nature lovers.
+1. Park Wildlife is a free, interactive field guide for nature lovers.
 This is the perfect outdoor app for anyone looking to explore not only the beauty of more than 100 natural parks, but also the natural wildlife in the area.
 Nature enthusiasts are able to spot the many birds, mammals, reptiles and amphibians in their natural habitat.
 The guide also helps identify native trees and wildflowers.
 Available for iPhone and Android.

-2. Every Trail let’s you find and organize hiking trips, perfect for anyone looking to improve their boomer fitness level.
+2. AllTrails – Hiking, Trail Running & Biking Trails let’s you find and organize hiking trips, perfect for anyone looking to improve their boomer fitness level.
 This app lets you explore different routes, make notes, upload photos and videos then lets you share them with your friends.
 Available for iPhone and Droid.
 Free and $3.99 Pro Version.

 3. All Trails is a free outdoor app that offers detailed routes through more than 40,000 trails in North America.
 This is a great app for anyone looking for hiking possibilities, but it’s also quite popular with bicyclists, fisherman, trail runners and snowshoers.
 Available for Android.

-4. iWalk lets you track distance and speed as you’re hiking.
+4. i.Walk – GPS Fitness Coach for Hiking and Weight Loss lets you track distance and speed as you’re hiking.
 It’s a valuable tool for anyone who’s trying to lose a little weight and wants to keep track of their calories burnt as well as increasing endurance and stamina.
 It’s great for solo hikers, but also has community sharing options for posting tips and encouragement.
 Available for iPhone 3G, 3GS and iPhone4 only. $9.99

 5. IMedjet is a free app that includes an emergency medical treatment guide as well as storage of personal medical information.
 The app version of Medjet’s medical consultation benefit and mobile medical information storage is incredibly useful for anyone who has a special condition and might not be able to alert rescuers to their individual needs in a moment of crisis.
 More importantly, the first-aid techniques and medical information stored on the application is not dependent on a cell-phone signal or Internet connection.
 Available for Android, iPhone, iPad and iTouch